Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 For example, a minority shareholder could bring an oppression claim.

-Or an oppression claim could be brought if the majority of shareholders are preventing the minority shareholders from participating in the corporation’s profits.
+An oppression claim could be brought if the majority of shareholders are preventing the minority shareholders from participating in the corporation’s profits.

 Shareholder Rights And Remedies